erikw/tmux-powerline/README.md

 ```

 # Installation
-Just check out the repository with:
+Start with checking out the repository with:

 ```console
 $ cd ~/some/path/